soundarya98/IRCCommunityAnalysis/README.md

 3. Testing on a custom WhatsApp chat.

 The codes are organised as follows:

+Web_Scraping_2.ipynb contains code that scrapes the web for the IRC chat logs.

 IRC_NAMES.ipynb contains code that extracts top experts and their active timings for each keyword.

 Dashboard.txt contains this output, which will be displayed on the chat-bot interface.

 QSTP_Competitive.ipynb contains code that extracts the usernames and timings for a university group chat on WhatsApp.

+AdjacencyList.ipynb generates the adjacency list for the graph to be made.
+(Shown below)

 Here is a snippet of the directed graph for various users in 2013: